w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

 Move a Pallet
 **************

-**Currently the Move Pallet screen has an error or bug in it.
-There is a link on the Move Pallet screen which states 'Return to Manual Pallet Menu'.
-This link should NOT be clicked and should be ignored.
-If you do not see this link then the bug has been fixed but the User Documentation has not been updated.**

 After clicking on **Move a Pallet** you should see a screen like the one below.
 This screen allows you to move the location of each pallet along with its boxes in the database records.
 Basically if you move a pallet you are also moving the boxes the pallet contains.

 .. image:: InventoryManagementImages/MovePalletStart_0_00_11.png